It’s hard to plot out every goal you want to accomplish in your long life — especially if you’re in your 20s, 30s, or 40s right now.

 You Don’t Need Specific Financial Goals, But You Do Need a Wealth-Building Account

-Still sound hard to do?
-Here’s the good news: you don’t necessarily always need to have specific financial goals in mind to work toward.
+You don’t always need to have specific financial goals in mind to work toward.

 What’s a Wealth-Building Account, and How Does It Work?